DScriptz/stormbound_rpg/rpg/_IDEAS.md

 -   [x] Implement a good save/load feature using JSON or Pickle.
 -   [x] Make an Open-World where the player can explore.
 -   [ ] Make a feature where the player can recruit people to make a function.
--   [ ] Give the player a 'map' for when they're in the open world.
+-   [x] Give the player a 'map' for when they're in the open world.
+-   [ ] Add a new area named "The Foundry".

 ### 4. More Classes
 -   [x] Unique types of classes.